Letters of Intent for the fall grant cycle were due September 30, 2020. Applications are due November 1, 2020.

 The first person to register enters the organization’s information, which creates the organization profile.
 It’s important to enter this information accurately at registration, because after this point the organization profile can only be edited by Community Foundation staff.
 For an organization to easily view its full history of grants and requests, we recommend consolidating all applications into one user account.

-If you are unsure how to set up your organization’s account, or if you are a grantwriter for multiple organizations, please contact Julie at firstname.lastname@example.org or 331-208-9428 to discuss your options.
+If you are unsure how to set up your organization’s account, or if you are a grantwriter for multiple organizations, please contact Cathy at firstname.lastname@example.org or 331-208-9428 to discuss your options.
 (Additional users can be added by Community Foundation staff.)

 We encourage you to read through the Guidelines to the Grantmaking Program to determine your eligibility to apply before beginning the application process.
 In addition, there is a FAQ page on the website that may be a helpful resource as well.